nordeim/Scent-Beautiful-Website/docs/prompt_to_fix_1.md

 ---
 please very carefully review and check and validate the database initialization output log below and give me your detailed analysis report of your assessment of the database setup task.

+---
+awesome job!
+My QA wants a detailed problem analysis and resolution report on the original issues to the final resolution.
+Please use 6000 words to create a very detailed code change review and analysis report on the issue original reported, all the steps taken to troubleshoot and remedy the issues, including the intermediate issues in a logical order, giving details on the root causes with explanations.
+Create the document as a markdown document `code_review_and_analysis_report_on_problem_resolution.md`.
+This document should also be of help for other projects to avoid similar pitfalls.
+Need to list all the files actually modified and include the "diff" output and the explanations.
+Thank you!